TroyBallinger/troyballinger.com/README.md

 # troyballinger.com

-This website serves as a place to host my resume.
+A static website to host my resume and serve as a cloud-based business card.